kentik/kentik-lite/README.md

 ## Quickstart:

 ### Define the interface you want to listen for traffic on:
-export KENTIK_INTERFACE=eth0
+`export KENTIK_INTERFACE=eth0`

 ### Pull down some supporting data files:
-docker-compose run --entrypoint fetch ktranslate
+`docker-compose run --entrypoint fetch ktranslate`

 ### Run the fleet.
-docker-compose up
+`docker-compose up`

 ### And start exploring!
-Log into grafana at localhost:3000 with
+Log into grafana at http://localhost:3000 with

-admin/therealdeal
+`admin/therealdeal`

 ## Tech Stack
 * KProbe (https://github.com/kentik/kprobe)